 Byblis liniflora is a species native to tropical northern Australia.
 It is named for its flowers, which resemble that of flax.

 Byblis liniflora, along with B. aquatica, is distinguished from other species within the genus by examining the blooms.
 In these two species, the anther is shorter than the filament.
-B. liniflora is sympatric with B. aquatica around Darwin and Far North Queensland, but can be recognised by its compact morphology (B. aquatica grows a long sprawling stem), bright green colouration (B. aquatica usually has a reddish blush) and preference for drier niches (B. aquatica grows in shallowly flooded areas).
+B. liniflora is sympatric with B. aquatica around Darwin and Far North Queensland, but can be recognised by its compact morphology (B. aquatica grows a long sprawling stem), bright green colouration (B. aquatica usually has a reddish blush), long tentacles (B. aquatica has short tentacles) and preference for drier niches (B. aquatica grows in shallowly flooded areas).